tvpollet/tvpollet.github.io/_pages/thesis_projects.md

 * **Randomization**.
 [Randomize your questions](https://www.qualtrics.com/support/survey-platform/survey-module/block-options/question-randomization/).
 [Check this video](https://www.youtube.com/watch?v=45F3pliI8HY){:target="_blank"}.
 Note that it might disrupt your page breaks.
 When in doubt make separate blocks.
 * **Templates**.
 Rather than starting a survey from scratch, I might have some templates already for complex designs (e.g., social network surveys).
 Contact me before you start designing your survey.
 * **Access**.
 If you are making your own survey, I will require full access to it.
 [Here](https://www.qualtrics.com/support/survey-platform/my-projects/sharing-a-project/){:target="_blank"} you find explained how to share it.
 Make sure I have full rights!
+* **Preview**.
+Make sure that you have previewed your survey, does it look OK (also when on a phone? tablet? - if not instruct participants to only complete on a PC/Laptop).
+Make sure the survey flow works.

 ## Attention checks.